idaholab/moose/modules/doc/content/ncrc/ncrc_binary.md

 ### (2) Submit Script

 Submitting the job to the scheduler is trivial.
-First, be sure to log in to one the desired machines login nodes (e.g., `ssh sawtooth2).
-Change directories to the location of the script and associated input files and then use the "qsub" command.
+First, be sure to log in to one the desired machines login nodes (e.g., `ssh sawtooth2`).
+Change directory to the location of the script and associated input files and then use the "qsub" command.

 ```bash